 Emmy Curtis is an expat Brit, romance writer, and military wife.
 She’s the author of the Alpha Ops series.
 For the Mil Spouse Book Review, she’s written about Courtney Maum’s ‘I Am Having So Much Fun Here Without You.’

 Mary Doyle is an author of several novels, including the Sergeant Harper Mystery Series, and serves in the Army.
+Her newest novel is The Bonding Blade.
 Like Andria, she’s also an editor for Wrath-Bearing Tree and a frequent contributor to the excellent WBT podcast.
 For the Mil Spouse Book Review, she contributed an interview with author and fellow Army veteran Susanne Aspley, called ‘Cruel and Lovely World: Susanne Aspley on Writing, Life, Humor, and the Authority to Tell the Tale.’

 Simone Gorrindo is a nonfiction writer whose work has appeared in the New York Times.
 She is married to an Army Ranger and is a mother of two.
 For the Mil Spouse Book Review, she has written about Artis Henderson’s memoir, ‘Unremarried Widow.’

-Lauren Halloran is a former Air Force officer, Afghanistan veteran, and wife of an Army veteran.
+Lauren Johnson is a former Air Force officer, Afghanistan veteran, and wife of an Army veteran.
 Her writing has appeared in many publications including The Road Ahead.
+Lauren recently had an op-ed in the Washington Post: “Dear 9/11, Are We Close to an End?”
 For the Mil Spouse Book Review, she has reviewed ‘The Knife’ by Ross Ritchell.
-She was also profiled along with her husband, veteran-poet Colin Halloran, in an interview called ‘Those Fabulous Hallorans’ (August, 2014).

 Caroline LeBlanc is a poet as well as a former Army nurse, Army wife/mother, and retired psychotherapist.
 She has contributed review of the poetry of Marjorie Maddox and Jacqueline Loring called ‘Still, the Sky Clears,’ a review of the book ‘Baby, It’s You,’ and was interviewed for a feature called ‘Many Forms of Service.’